Wilfred/wilfred.github.com/_posts/2014-09-06-comparative-macrology.markdown

 title: "Comparative Macrology"
 ---

-Macros are an extraordinary way to add expressive power to a language.
-They also excel at preventing boilerplate.

 I used to think that macros were just a feature that a language included or lacked.
 In practice, there's a huge design space of how macro systems can be implemented.